spacecloud-io/space-docs/content/install/docker.md

 ## When to use docker compose
 Running Space Cloud in docker can be useful for the following use cases:
-- Test out space cloud
+- Test out basic Space Cloud features
 - A POC project

 ## Installation